cmu-sei/iides/examples/example2.md

 - **`Id`**:
  incident--0e339a3d-37fa-455c-b818-7aae0e34a2a8
 - **`Cia effect`**:
-   - Confidentiality (*C*) - The protection of information from unauthorized access or disclosure.
+   - Confidentiality (*C*) &mdash; The protection of information from unauthorized access or disclosure.
 - **`Incident type`**:
-   - Espionage (*E*) - The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
+   - Espionage (*E*) &mdash; The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
 - **`Incident subtype`**:
-   - Government (*E.2*) - Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage.
+   - Government (*E.2*) &mdash; Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage.
 - **`Outcome`**:
-   - Data Read (*DR*) - Organizational data was read by the insider.
+   - Data Read (*DR*) &mdash; Organizational data was read by the insider.
-  - Data Stolen (*DS*) - Any organizational information or assets that are stolen.
+  - Data Stolen (*DS*) &mdash; Any organizational information or assets that are stolen.
 - **`Status`**:
- Closed (*C*) - All investigations and legal proceedings are closed.
+ Closed (*C*) &mdash; All investigations and legal proceedings are closed.
 - **`Summary`**:
  The insider, an ex-Air Force member, worked as a translater for the National Security Agency in May 2017.
 During this time, she printed a report from her work computer that detailed hacking attempts by a Russian intelligence service against local election officers and voter registration databases.
 She then shared this Top Secret information with an online news outlet.
 This report revealed the sources and methods used to acquire the information contained on the report, which, if disclosed, could be harmful to the United States.
 The FBI investigated and later arrested the insider in June 2017.
 The insider pleaded guilty in June 2018 to one felony count of unauthorized transmission of national defense information and was convicted.
 - **`Brief summary`**: